HTHcoin/platform/packages/js-dash-sdk/README.md

   console.log("Confirmed Balance", balance);

   if(balance > 0){
-    // Creating an identity is the basis of all interactions with the Dash Platform const identity = await client.platform.identities.register()
+    // Creating an identity is the basis of all interactions with the HTH Platform const identity = await client.platform.identities.register()

     // Prepare a new document containing a simple hello world sent to a hypothetical tutorial contract